michalgrzegorczyk-dev/angular-component-communication/public/blog-post/parts/README.content.md

 <img src="/public/img/services.png" alt="x" style="width: 500px; height: auto;">

-We'll explore one of the most effective ways to share data between components in Angular - Services!
-While services can do many things, we'll focus on how they help components talk to each other when provided at the `root` level.
+Services are a fundamental feature in Angular that serve multiple purposes, with one of their most powerful uses being data sharing between components.
+When provided at the `root` level, services create a centralized way for components to communicate and exchange information effectively.

 Think of a service as a central hub where components can store and access shared data.
 Any component can read from or write to this hub, creating a smooth two-way flow of information.